pforret/blog.splashing/_topic/tourism/balaton.md

 ---
 # Destination: Balaton

-Lake Balaton is a lake in Hungary, the largest lake in central Europe

-Balaton may also refer to:
+Lake Balaton is a lake in Hungary, the largest lake in Central Europe  Balaton may also refer to:

 ## Unsplash photos